 Our bread and butter, our raison d'etre...

-We are generally insulating attics these days to R49, the current Dept of Energy standard for Denver, but whatever R-value fits your budget and desire works for us.
-(R60 is awesome!)
+We are generally insulating attics these days to R60, the current Dept of Energy standard for Denver, but whatever R-value fits your budget and desire works for us.

-We do retrofit wall insulation with blown cellulose or expanding fiberglass.
-Both work great and can really help with preventing heat loss(and heat gain) and with noise, as well.
+We do retrofit wall insulation with expanding fiberglass.
+It's a super clean product so it goes in great and this can really help with preventing heat loss/heat gain and with noise, as well.
 We drill 2.5" holes and then plug&rough patch them when the blow is complete.
-Below you can see the plugs just before they have been hammered in and patched.

-Crawlspace Insulation Cold floors?
+Crawlspace Insulation: Cold floors?
 We can help!
-Foaming sill plates&rimjoists down there gets them airtight and insulated, and that can make a huge difference in the temperature of your floors, and for that, you (and your dog) will thank us!
+Installing thick poly sheeting on the dirt floor, adding thick thermal blankets to the walls and then foaming sill plates&rimjoists down there to get them airtight and insulated-this work can make a huge improvement as far as the temperature of your floors, and for that, you (and your dog) will thank us!